imandra-ai/imandra-docs/notebooks-src/SchoolScheduler.md

 Katie GONZALES P3C,Christopher GONZALES P4B
 ```

 denotes a family of two students, Katie and Christopher Gonzales, in classes `P3C` and `P4B`.
 We want to ensure that Katie and Christopher both go to school on the same day, and make sure this is the case for all families at the school.

-In this example there are 21 classes and 630 students, which 30 in each class ordinarily, but now this is restricted to 7.
+In this example there are 21 classes and 720 students, which 30 in each class ordinarily, but now this is restricted to between 6 and 9 depending on the class.

-Along with these we provide new class allocation size data with the names of classes and the number of students allowed to be in each showed by [this csv file](https://gist.github.com/ewenmaclean/4cf1c29402e63426f32c312a14ca86df)
+This class allocation size data with the names of classes and the number of students allowed to be in each showed by [this csv file](https://gist.github.com/ewenmaclean/4cf1c29402e63426f32c312a14ca86df)
 ```{.imandra .input}
 #use_gist "ewenmaclean/4cf1c29402e63426f32c312a14ca86df";;
 ```